Parasite* Snippet

 When I was a child, I used to dream of a man.

-How long had it been since I had tried to escape to the world beyond these walls?
+How long had it been since I tried to escape to the world beyond these walls?
 I frowned.
 It hadn’t worked—but I could try again.
 There was no reason I couldn’t.

 I pushed myself from the wall and stumbled on weak legs, my knees slamming into the concrete floors.
 I sucked in my breath, stars blotting my vision.